 11. Flamelink CMS

-Headless CMS have been gaining some attention over the last few years.
+Headless CMS has been gaining some attention over the last few years.
 Flamelink is one such tool that integrates with Google Firebase.
 This kind of CMS gets its name as it is not directly connected to the “head” or the front end of the website like a regular CMS.
 Flamelink is suited for medium and small businesses as it offers a robust system at a reasonable price point.

 - Offers real-time updates and multiple language support